rwarbelow/fast_tests/Readme.md

           .times.map { |n| attributes.combination(n.next).size }               # => [6, 15, 20, 15, 6, 1]
           .inject(0, :+)                                                       # => 63
 ```
-What if I had 10 attributes?
+What if you have 10 attributes?
 That's 1000 methods! (and 14 attributes is over 9000!)
 ```ruby
 attributes = %w[1 2 3 4 5 6 7 8 9 10]  # => ["1", "2", "3", "4", "5", "6", "7", "8", "9", "10"]
 attributes.size.times.map { |n|        # => #<Enumerator: 10:times>